-4. Develop a consciousness regarding global issues and the populations, communities, and governments in impoverished settings by thinking critically about ethical and moral questions in global health, and an awareness of power and privilege in inter-cultural contexts as they relate to health equity.
+7. Develop a consciousness regarding global issues and the populations, communities, and governments in impoverished settings by thinking critically about ethical and moral questions in global health, and an awareness of power and privilege in inter-cultural contexts as they relate to health equity.

 Requirements for the Minor